uluwatubali/2017_study_prj/Code_Training/Python_basic.md

 ```

 Usage of none.
-While wariable is not 0 nor null and we need to use it without error reference.
+While variable is not 0 nor null and we need to use it without error reference.
 ```
 max_num = none